hyrise/example_plugin/README.md

 # Hyrise Example Plugin

 This repository contains an example plugin for Hyrise.
 It can be used as a basis for the development of further plugins.
+The plugin is introduced in our paper: Hyrise Re-engineered: An Extensible Database System for Research in Relational In-Memory Data Management.

 ## Development